 In recent times, Twitter and social networks such as Facebook have made the genre of the short message even more ubiquitous.
-Tweets and status updates are closely related to SMS, sharing the characteristic terse style.
-However compared with SMS, tweets are remarkably easy to gather since Twitter releases API for accessing data.
+Tweets and status updates are closely related to SMS, sharing the characteristic terse style of messages.
+However compared to SMS, tweets are remarkable easier to gather since Twitter release API for accessing data.
 So a natural question arises: can tweets replace SMS for related studies?
-Perhaps for some purposes, the answer is "yes", but for other purposes they clearly cannot.
-They have fundamental differences which affirm SMS as an important medium of study.
-First, SMS is a private communication between two parties, which may contain very sensitive topics or information (e.g., bank account and email address), hence its difficulty for collection.
+Perhaps for some purposes, the answer can be "yes", but they have fundamental differences which still preserves SMS as an important medium to study.
+First, SMS is a private communication between two parties, which may contain very sensitive topics or information (e.g., bank account, email address), hence its difficulty for collection.
 In contrast, tweets and a large portion of social network messages and comments are decidedly broadcast media, and hence far less private and sensitive.
-Second, though SMS and tweets have similar characters restriction, 160 and 140 respectively, they still differ in length.
-Ayman reported that the bulk of tweets are around 40 characters long in a corpus of 1.5 million tweets, while Tagg (2009) mentioned that average length of SMS is 17.2 words in her corpus of 11,067 messages.
-Bach and Gunnarsson (2010) validated this, pointing out that SMS messages were more likely to be very short - containing only one word - compared with tweets, due to the more personal and conversational aspects of SMS.
-Moreover, tweets tend to be more standard and formal than SMS, using more standard punctuations and less number of logograms and pictograms, as observed by Denby (2010).
-In this sense, if the understanding of personal informal communication and how it is evolving is important, then SMS deserves to be collected and studied for the public good.
+Second, though both SMS and tweets have the 140 characters restriction, they still differs in length.
+Ayman reported that the bulk of tweets are around 40 characters long6 in a corpus of 1.5 million tweets, while Tagg (2009) mentioned that average words of SMS is 17.2 words in her corpus of 11,067 messages.
+Bach and Gunnarsson (2010) validates this, pointing out that SMS messages were more likely to be very short - containing only one word - compared to tweets, due to the more personal and conversational aspects of SMS.
+If the understanding of personal informal communication and how it is evolving is important, then SMS deserves to be collected and studied for the public good.